urfave/cli/docs/CONTRIBUTING.md

 #### generated code

-A significant portion of the project's source code is generated, with the goal being to eliminate repetetive maintenance where other type-safe abstraction is impractical or impossible with Go versions `< 1.18`.
+A significant portion of the project's source code is generated, with the goal being to eliminate repetitive maintenance where other type-safe abstraction is impractical or impossible with Go versions `< 1.18`.
 In a future where the eldest Go version supported is `1.18.x`, there will likely be efforts to take advantage of [generics](https://go.dev/doc/tutorial/generics).